docutils/docutils/docutils/README.txt

 * COPYING.txt: Public Domain Dedication and copyright details for non-public-domain files (most are PD).

-* FAQ.txt: Docutils Frequently Asked Questions.
+* FAQ.txt: Frequently Asked Questions (with answers!).

+* RELEASE-NOTES.txt: Summary of the major changes in recent releases.

-* HISTORY.txt: Release notes for the current and previous project releases.
+* HISTORY.txt: A detailed change log, for the current and all previous project releases.

+* BUGS.txt: Known bugs, and how to report a bug.

+* THANKS.txt: List of contributors.

 * setup.py: Installation script.
 See "Installation" below.